aandrijana/To-Be-or-Not-to-Be-Shakespeare-Authorship-Verification-Through-Machine-Learning/README.md

 ### Stage 1: Data Collection & Cleaning
 - Texts sourced from Project Gutenberg (and Double Falsehood from the Greenblatt Cardenio Project).
-- Non-authorial text (editorial intros, character lists, licensing headers) was removed;
-  Gutenberg headers/footers were stripped automatically, everything else by hand, since the corpus was small enough to check file-by-file.
+- Non-authorial text was removed to ensure that only dramatic content was analyzed.
+Gutenberg headers, footers, licensing information, and dramatis personae sections were removed automatically, while publisher introductions and scholarly notes were manually inspected and removed due to the small corpus size.
 - Files containing multiple plays were split into individual play files.
 - Named entities (character/place names) were masked with a generic placeholder token, so the model can't learn to associate specific names with authorship rather than style.